flutter/packages/README.md

 [![Flutter CI Status](https://flutter-dashboard.appspot.com/api/public/build-status-badge?repo=packages)](https://flutter-dashboard.appspot.com/#/build?repo=packages)

 This repo is a companion repo to the main [flutter repo]( https://github.com/flutter/flutter).
-It contains the source code for Flutter's first-party packages (i.e., packages developed by the core Flutter team).
+It contains the source code for Flutter first-party packages (i.e., packages developed by the core Flutter team).
 Check the [`packages`](./packages) directory to see all packages.